Home > Services > Commercial Lease Renewal

 Common commercial lease renewal mistakes include:

-• Accepting “market rent” without verification
+• Accepting “market rent” without independent verification

 • Failing to reset the operating expense base year

-• Overlooking tenant improvement allowances
+• Overlooking available tenant improvement allowances

-• Ignoring renewal option structure
+• Ignoring renewal option structure and timing

 • Missing early termination or flexibility protections

-• Accepting expense pass-through language without review
+• Accepting expense pass-through language without detailed review

 What We Negotiate in a Commercial Lease Renewal